Ireland’s grandest castle hotel, with a history going back to the early 13th century, Ashford Castle is set in 350 acres of beautiful parkland.

 On Ashford’s manicured lawns, a stone’s throw from the Corrib and within sight of the castle, Cullen’s at The Cottage is named after the late Peter Cullen, a much-loved former Maitre D’, and offers a completely different experience: mid-priced dining, open to the public, with none of the pomp and ceremony associated with the grandeur of meals served in the castle itself.

 The kitchen is operated under Stefan Matz’s direction, but functions independently from the main castle kitchen.
-Internally the cottage has been transformed, with burgundy coloured banquette seating, plain wood tables, tiled floors, and white walls.
+Internally the cottage has been transformed, and has an elegant New England feel with white and soft pastel tones; banquette seating creates natural divisions and a ceiling boat feature makes a great talking point.

 On a fine summer’s day, dining al fresco here has a continental air - and, there’s a short fairly priced wine list, with suggestions for food pairings.
 Well-trained staff give good service, while appearing to have all the time in the world to chat.